 12. Bake for 40 minutes, rotating pan about halfway through baking time.

-13. Let cool completely.
-Life from pan using parchment paper and cut into small squares.
+13. Let cool completely, in fridge if necessary.
+Lift from pan using parchment paper and cut into small squares.